-Five years ago I suffered from overwhelming stress.
+Years ago I suffered from overwhelming stress.
 In desperation, I began exploring natural remedies for anxiety and depression.
 After years of struggling, I finally connected with an herbalist.
 She became my mentor and teacher, and the herbal remedies for stress that she suggested changed my life in so many ways.

 I quickly found relief from my chronic stress, began sleeping better, felt more calm and focused, and was able to start making positive changes in my life.